APurples/cne-wiki/README.md

-Welcome to the unofficial Codename Engine wiki!
+# Welcome to the unofficial Codename Engine wiki!

+this wiki has just started being in development so there is nothing here yet!! but there will be soon